Dakshin22/InterpretIF/README.md

 If/else-if/else also have corresponding parts, which compare values of variables in the story with stored values and their functionality is the same as in regular programming.

 Finally, a block or BlockPart groups the instructions that occur after each if/else-if/else statement.

+A sample story file in HTML provided is titled escape.txt